-Range validity of the approximate inverse kinematics The accuracy of the Jacobian-based forward kinematics solution was estimated by a simple analysis.
-For a series of platform positions along the x-axis, the exact strut lengths are computed using the analytical inverse kinematics equation (2.2).
-These strut lengths are then used with the Jacobian to estimate the platform pose, from which the error between the estimated and true poses can be calculated.
+Range validity of the approximate inverse kinematics

+The accuracy of the Jacobian-based forward kinematics solution was estimated by a simple analysis.
+For a series of platform positions, the exact strut lengths are computed using the analytical inverse kinematics equation (2.2).
+These strut lengths are then used with the Jacobian to estimate the platform pose (2.8), from which the error between the estimated and true poses can be calculated, both in terms of position ε_D and orientation ε_R .

-The estimation errors in the x, y, and z directions are shown in Figure 2.4.
-The results demonstrate that for displacements up to approximately 1% of the hexapod's size (which corresponds to $100 \, \mu m$ as the size of the Stewart platform is here $\approx 100 \, mm$), the Jacobian approximation provides excellent accuracy.
+For motion strokes from $1\,\mu m$ to $10\,mm$, the errors are estimated for all direction of motion, and the worst case errors are shown in Figure 2.4.
+The results demonstrate that for displacements up to approximately 1% of the hexapod's size (which corresponds to $100\,\mu m$ as the size of the Stewart platform is here $\approx 100\,mm$), the Jacobian approximation provides excellent accuracy.